alterthefuture/Athena-bot/README.md

 # How to setup
 1. Create a bot and grab its token - [Discord Bot](https://discord.com/developers/applications)
 2. Open main.py scroll down and change the token to your bots token
+3. Open main.py and scroll down and put your id as a int where it says "your_id_as_int"
-3. Open help.py scroll down and put your id as a int where it says "your_id_as_a_int"
+4. Open help.py scroll down and put your id as a int where it says "your_id_as_a_int"
+5. Open all the json and txt file(s) and delete "delete only the text"
-4. Double click the python file "Bot is online." should print to terminal
+6. Double click the main.py "Bot is ready." should print to terminal
-5. Enjoy!
+7. Enjoy!

 # 24/7 Hosting (OPTIONAL)
 Would you like to keep the bot on 24/7?
 I have some websites that can help you with that.